Basic information#

 Localization#

-Bacularis provides plugin functions both for the web layer (since version 4.1.0) and for the API layer (since version 4.2.0).
+Bacularis provides plugin support for both the web layer (since version 4.1.0) and the API layer (since version 4.2.0).

 Bacularis Web#

-In Bacularis version 5.3.0 and greater the plugin function is located on the Bacularis web interface in the main menu on the Add-ons page on the Plugins tab.
+In version 5.3.0 and later, the plugin feature is found in the main menu, on the Add-ons page, under the Plugins tab.

 Bacularis API#

-The plugin function is located in the API panel on the Settings page in tab named Plugins.
+The plugin feature is available in the API panel on the Settings page, within the Plugins tab.